alemart/surgescript/README.md

 ##### Who created it?

-SurgeScript has been originally created by Alexandre Martins, a developer from Brazil.
-The author has also created the Open Surge game engine, thus the name *SurgeScript*.
+SurgeScript has been originally created by [Alexandre Martins](https://github.com/alemart), a developer from Brazil.
+He has also created the Open Surge game engine, thus the name *SurgeScript*.

 ##### How do I learn SurgeScript?